broadinstitute/polyphonia/README.md

    `docker pull quay.io/broadinstitute/polyphonia:latest`

-3. Use Docker to create a new, isolated, ephemeral, pre-built file system containing polyphonia installed alongside the software it requires, with access to your computer's file system.
+3. Use Docker to create a new, isolated, ephemeral, pre-built file system containing polyphonia installed alongside the software it requires and with access to your computer's file system.
 In your terminal application, enter:

    `docker run -v $(pwd):/mnt/data -it --rm quay.io/broadinstitute/polyphonia`